Pasig: Demographics

 Population growth of Pasig has consistently been higher than the regional average.
 Thus, the percentage share of Pasig in the total population of Metro Manila has significantly increased.
 Its share has grown from less than 3% in 1960 to 4.5% in 1980 and then to almost 6% in 2015.
 Pasig's population is projected to reach one million between the 2025 and 2030 census years.

+Demonym

+The demonym for Pasig residents is Pasigueño.

 Religion

 The Roman Catholic Diocese of Pasig was established in 2003 by Pope John Paul II as the diocese of the Catholic Church in the Philippines, with the Immaculate Conception Parish (Pasig Cathedral) as the seat.

 Pasig is the headquarters of the Presbyterian Church of the Philippines.

 Economy

 19th century

 Historically, Pasig produced rice, fruit and sugarcane as an agricultural town.